Dark Skies Ordinance To Dim Pittsburgh’s Light Pollution

 While the ordinance applies to city-owned property, Turnshek adds that businesses and residences could easily follow suit by using motion-sensored lights and lower wattage and cooler temperature lights that are shielded.

 “The ordinance is about much more than astronomy.
-Thoughtful, intentional lighting at night, without uplight, glare and harsh blue color is safer for drivers and pedestrians,” said Turnshek.
+Thoughtful, intentional lighting at night, without uplight, glare and harsh blue-white color is safer for drivers and pedestrians,” said Turnshek.
 “Dark sky compliant lighting will improve our nighttime vision, allow us to sleep better, reduce light distraction and glare, and allow the beauty of a soft, warmly lit scene to enhance our enjoyment of the evening.”